paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 * [Raspberry# IO](https://github.com/raspberry-sharp/raspberry-sharp-io) as of February 1, 2017

 # Building Web Service
-The web service solution, RaspberryPi.GpioWeb.sln, can be built on a Windows computer using Visual Studio 2015.
+The GPIO .NET Web Service Platform solution solution, RaspberryPi.GpioWeb.sln, can be built on a Windows computer using Visual Studio 2015.
 You must have .NET 4.6.2+ installed.
 After building the solution, copy the GpioWeb.ConsoleHost output to the Raspberry Pi to a directory of your choosing; the copy should include all files and sub-directories in the GpioWeb.ConsoleHost Release or Debug directory.

 # Starting / Stopping Web Service
 On the Raspberry Pi, you can execute the web service as either a console application or as a Linux daemon.
 The default IP address and port for hosting the web service are configured in the GpioConsoleHost.exe.config file.